-Some of the dielectric properties of solids are as follows:
+Some dielectric properties of solids are as follows:

-- c) Ferroelectricity: Some of the piezoelectric crystals have permanent dipoles and are called as ferroelectric crystals.
+- c) Ferroelectricity: Some piezoelectric crystals have permanent dipoles and are called as ferroelectric crystals.
 Even in the absence of electric field they retain the arrangement of dipoles.
-By applying an external electric field the direction of polarisation of dipoles in these kinds of crystals can be reversed.
+By applying an external electric field the direction of polarization of dipoles in these kinds of crystals can be reversed.
 Ferroelectricity is analogous to ferromagnetism.

 Example: Rochelle’s salt.